Questions and answers from the in-person learning webinars for families:

 Per SRHD guidance, masks are to be worn by students at recess, with structured mask breaks incorporated into the outside time.
 Options include standing in line or in a large circle, at least 6 feet apart, and dropping masks while standing still.
 While students are running and playing, they need to be wearing their face coverings.

-Kindergarten In-Person Schedule
+In-Person School Schedule

-Having all kindergarteners attend school every day will limit the number of individuals those students have contact with.
+Having all students attend school every day will limit the number of individuals those students have contact with.
 For example, if a student goes to class every day with the same cohort of 20 students, we know that student mainly interacts with 20 people regularly.
 If students were to alternate school days, and with the number of working families who would rely on child care, that student will not only interact with their cohort, but also those at child care.
 The number of contacts within that one class would grow exponentially.

 - Is there a chance students will return to distance learning if current COVID case conditions change?